Your company name is important. It’s your first impression, and it’s how people will remember you.

 Got a name in mind?
 Perfect.
 Follow these steps to reserve it.

 Before submitting your application to reserve your business name, you first need to check name availability by performing a Nebraska LLC name search.
 The Nebraska Secretary of State requires all name availability requests in writing. either via fax to (402) 471-3666 or by email to email@example.com or by mailing to Business Services Division at P.O.
 Box 94608, Lincoln, NE 68509.
 They will respond to let you know if your name is available.
 You can save a ton of time and energy by checking Nebraska’s online Corporate & Business Search before submitting your official availability request.

 The application is quick and straightforward.
 It only asks for your proposed name, name, and street address.
-When you’re finished, you can mail two copies of your completed form, with a $15 check (payable to “Secretary of State”, to:
+When you’re finished, you can mail two copies of your completed form, with a $15 check (payable to the “Secretary of State”), to:

 P.O.
 Box 94608